 If your family is like mine, when you’re trying to shuffle the kids out the door, there’s a lot of chaos, bickering, barking, and frustration.
-And usually everything is heightened because we’re already running late and I’m trying to hurry.
+And usually all our emotions jump into overdrive because we’re already running late and I’m trying to hurry.

 That’s the keyword there: hurry.

-I find I’m constantly trying to do more than I can, not allowing tasks to take the amount of time they take, and then getting frustrated I’m running behind.
-I also have a tendency to get distracted, so that just slows me down even more.
+I keep trying to do more than I can.
+I don’t give myself enough time to do what I want to do, and get frustrated that I’m late.
+I’m also easily distracted, which slows me down even more.
 Then I try to compensate by hurrying everyone along which feels a lot like pushing a rope as the kids take their sweet time (or at least it feels like they do).

 When You Hurry, It’s Hard To Be Kind